dena-a/iran-payment/README.md

 2. IranPayment's service providers will be automatically registered using Laravel's auto-discovery feature.

-    > Note: For Lumen you have to add the Mollie facade and service provider manually to: `bootstrap/app.php` :
+    > Note: For Lumen you have to add the IranPayment service provider manually to: `bootstrap/app.php` :

     ```php
    $app->register( Dena\IranPayment\IranPaymentServiceProvider::class);